sirkon/ldetool/README.md

 You see, not only LDE generated code does a lot more than straight Ragel, it is actually faster, something like several times faster.
-Notice a two times performance drop with type conversions on Ragel sample, when the LDE generated code suffers only %30 speed decrease with type conversions: it looks like Ragel works best when all actions are done within generated finite state machine, probably something with cache locality.
+Notice a two times performance drop with type conversions on Ragel sample, when the LDE generated code suffers only %30 speed decrease in the same circumstances: it looks like Ragel works best when all actions are done within generated finite state machine, probably something with cache locality.
 It slows down immediately after there was an "external" function call.